Hama Rashid revolt: Background

 Kurdish tribal unrest began in modern Iran, right with the ascendance of the Pahlavi dynasty, erupting into bloody violence with the Simko Shikak revolt in 1920, and continuing with further Kurdish tribal revolts in 1926 and 1931.

 With the general instability in Iran during the Anglo-Soviet invasion of Iran, the British were approached by the tribal leader of Baneh Hama Rashid and by a Mahabad leader Qazi Muhammad, in order to obtain protection.
 The delegation of chieftains arrived in Baghdad, requesting to include their areas in the "British zone", but were refused.

 At the time, Tehran was desperate to prevent Kurdish secession, sending a government commission into Kurdistan in November 1941.
 It convened local Kurdish tribal leaders, promising cultural freedom in line with the right to bear arms, in return for loyalty to the Iranian government.
 The tribes had however enjoyed those privileges from the time of the deposition of Reza Shah two months earlier, thus rejecting the Iranian offer.
 To satisfy themselves, the tribal leaders also demanded assurances to return confiscated lands and employment of tribal leaders and their representatives in Tehran.
 Indeed, some eight months later, a Tribal Commission was established in Tehran to investigate Kurdish land complaints.
 In the meantime, however, the tribes aspired to install a new order, before a significant Allied intervention changes the situation and fills the power vacuum.

 Just prior to the entrance of Soviet troops into Urmiyeh, a local bazaar was set in fire, also picking up large stockpiles of weapons, left behind by fleeing Iranian soldiery.
 Further south, the areas of Sanandaj and Kermanshah fell into disorder and by the end of the year raids by armed Kurdish tribesmen reached as far as Tabriz.
-In January 1942, relations between Azeris, Kurds, and Christians in Urmiyeh turned strained, with Kurds and Christian Armenians and Assyrians forming a joint Liberation party.
+In January 1942, relations between Azeris, Kurds, and Assyrian Christians in Urmiyeh turned strained, with Kurds and Christian Armenians and Assyrians forming a joint Liberation party.
 The joint forces raided Azeri villages.
 In April 1942, a renewed tribal disorder in the area prompted the Iranian government to arm Shia peasants, but on the other hand, removed gendarmerie forces from lands between Khoy and Mahabad to satisfy demands.